Is PMI a leading indicator?

 What is the ISM Purchasing Managers’ Index?

 The ISM Purchasing Managers Index™ is a monthly business survey indicator produced in the United States by the Institute of Supply Management based on questionnaire responses collected from its members, which are predominantly supply chain or purchasing executives in large corporations.
 The ISM compiles a survey of its manufacturing members and a separate survey of its members in all other areas of the economy, known as its non-manufacturing PMI.
+You can read more on how the IHS Markit PMI has outperformed the ISM survey in providing more accurate indications of actual manufacturing trends in recent years, most likely due to differences in panel structure and questionnaire design.

 What is the Chicago PMI index?